For some of the best landscapes in the world, you must plan a New Zealand South Island road trip. Here’s how to plan a 10-day itinerary for one.

 Mt.
 Cook- White Horse Hill DoC

-Another stunning spot, here you will wake up to views of the majestic Mount Sefton Glacier, and in clear weather, the mighty Aoraki/ Mount Cook, New Zealand’s tallest mountain.
+Another stunning spot, here you will wake up to views of the majestic Mount Sefton Glacier.
+In clear weather, you’ll be able to see the mighty Aoraki/Mount Cook, New Zealand’s tallest mountain.
 You won’t find a power hook-up here, but there are basic bathrooms, water, and a dump station.
 There is also a kitchen area where you can cook, and a common area which is a good place to meet other campers.
 It is a popular site and it does get pretty full, but even so, there is still a real sense of freedom to the place.

 What not to miss: